ewpratten/ewpratten.com/content/blog/2018-06-27-BecomeRanter.md

 ---
 layout: page
-title:  "Using a python script to create devRant posts based on the style and content of another user"
+title: Using a python script to create devRant posts based on the style and content of another user
-description: "if/else ++"
+description: if/else ++
 date: 2018-06-27
+tags:
-tags: project
+  - project
+  - python
+  - walkthrough
-aliases: [/blog/2018/06/27/becomeranter]
+aliases:
+  - /blog/2018/06/27/becomeranter
 ---